 About Art History

-Art historians enhance our understanding of art and its place within society through their research.
+Art historians enhance our understanding of art and its place within society through research, teaching and other professional activities.
 Studying the art and architecture of diverse world cultures and periods, art historians examine the historical, social, and cultural significance art holds for its creators and users.

-visual and material culture of the late antique and medieval periods in
+- The visual and material culture of the ancient Mediterranean and Near East

-the Middle East, Europe and the Americas from the 16th to 21st centuries.
+- Art of the Americas from the 16th Century to today.

-Students who complete a degree in art history through the College of Visual Arts and Design will develop a range of competencies that reflect the standards of the discipline and the pedagogical principles of the faculty.
-Graduates of the program understand past and contemporary visual art forms can demonstrate
+Students who complete a degree in art history through the College of Visual Arts and Design will develop a range of competencies that reflect the discipline's standards and the faculty's pedagogical principles.
+Graduates of the program understand past and contemporary visual art forms and can do the following.

-- Knowledge of key monuments and objects within a breadth of discrete periods and regions of artistic production
+- Identify key monuments and objects within a breadth of discrete periods and regions of artistic production

 - Know the history and literature of methodologies employed in art history

-- Are conversant in the key discourses, themes and issues associated with the global study of art history
+- Be conversant in the key discourses, themes and issues associated with the global study of art history

-- Can employ the specialized vocabulary of the discipline and design
+- Employ the specialized vocabulary of the discipline and design

 - Implement a successful research program/project analyzing works of art using one or more methodologies

-The competencies reflect the diverse teaching and research areas of the faculty as well as their commitment to preparing undergraduates for future graduate study in art history.
+The competencies reflect the diverse teaching and research areas of the faculty and their commitment to preparing undergraduates for future graduate study in art history.

-The art history undergraduate major thus prepares students for graduate study in the discipline, as well as for an array of jobs in the art world and beyond.
+The Art History undergraduate major thus prepares students for graduate study in the discipline and an array of jobs in the art world and beyond.
 The Master of Arts in Art History degree is a gateway to careers in museums and galleries or future graduate studies in preparation for an academic career.

 B.A. in Art History